Hitachi HD64180: Overview

 The HD64180 has a pipelined execution unit which processes most instructions in fewer clock cycles than the Z80.
 The most improved instruction group comprises the block instructions; for example those such as LDIR, CPIR, INIR and OTDR.
 This instruction type takes 21 transition states to execute per iteration; on the HD64180 it takes 14 t-states.

 The on-chip DMAC makes block memory transfers possible at a rate faster than the LDIR/LDDR instructions.
 The on-chip generator for wait states makes it possible to access too-slow hardware on a selective basis using a device filter, as is done for the TRS-80 Model 4's balky keyboard.
 The on-chip ASCI makes it possible to implement additional RS-232 serial ports.

 The HD64180 will not execute the "undocumented" Z80 instructions, particularly the ones that access the index registers IX and IY as 8-bit halves.
-The Hitachi CPU treats them as illegal instructions and accordingly executes the illegal instruction trap, redirecting the PC register to address zero.
+The Hitachi CPU treats them as illegal instructions and accordingly executes the "illegal instruction trap" behavior of resetting the PC register to zero, which simulates a cold restart by redirecting execution to the power-up location.

+Usage

-The Micromint SB180, SemiDisk Systems DT42 CP/M computers, and Olivetti CWP 1 and ETV 210s videotypewriters (also running ROM based CP/M 2.2) were based on the Hitachi HD64180.
+The Micromint SB180, SemiDisk Systems DT42 CP/M computers, and Olivetti CWP 1 and ETV 210s videotypewriters (also running ROM-based CP/M 2.2) were based on the Hitachi HD64180.
 The XLR8er upgrade board for the TRS-80 Model 4 also used it.
 On the Victor HC-90 and HC-95 MSX2 computer, the HD64B180 was used for its turbo mode next to the regular Z80.